• Skip to primary navigation

 • Season the fish with salt and pepper.

-• In a hot skillet, over medium/high heat, add about 1 tablespoon of avocado oil, swirl the pan so the oil coats it.
+• Heat a skillet, over mediu-high heat, add avocado oil, swirl the pan so the oil coats it.
 Add salmon, skinless side down.
 Cook without interruption for about 5-7 minutes or until nicely seared and easy to pick up with a fish spatula.
-Turn to the other side and cook for another 5 min.
+Turn to the other side and cook for another 4 to 5 min.
 Make sure not to overcrowd the pan.

 For the Dressing